Back to articles list Articles Cookbook

 In this query, we’re showing the largest average jump length by any participant.
 To get the result, we first compute the average jump length for each participant.
 We’ve done this by using a subquery inside the FROM clause.
 Then, we simply use MAX() to return the largest average length.

 These are only two examples of subqueries.
 It’s a broad topic – even though the use cases are rather simple – and there are too many concepts to be described in this article.
-A short overview of subqueries can be found in the article SQL Subqueries on the LearnSQL.com blog.
-If you’re interested in working with subqueries, check out part 6 of SQL Basics course (it's even called Subqueries).
+A deep overview of subqueries can be found in our course SQL Subqueries.
+It is an interactive course with over 80 hands-on exercises designed to help you practice subqueries.

 You can also watch episodes of our We Learn SQL series on Youtube.
 Several of them have been dedicated to SQL Subqueries.
 Remember to subscribe to our channel.